Bayesian Inference for Stationary Points in Gaussian Process Regression Models for Event-Related Potentials Analysis: Introduction

 \section{Introduction}

 Shape constraints in the form of stationary points embedded in the derivatives arise naturally in a wide range of modern applications.
-Estimation of the stationary points of functional curves, in addition to the fitted curves, may be considered key features of interest in many applications.
+Estimation of the stationary points of functional curves, in addition to the fitted curves, may be considered a key feature of interest in many applications.
 In our motivating example, event-related potentials (ERPs) are derived by averaging electroencephalography (EEG) signals, collected in response to specific stimuli or events, and used to infer brain electrical potentials \citep{Gasser1996}.
 ERP waveforms consist of characteristic components that span across time, and that relate to specific mental or cognitive processes, such as signal matching, decision making, language processing and memory updating \citep{Luck2012}.
-Analyses of ERP data often focus on identifying the amplitude (magnitude of the peak) and latency (time when the peak or dip occurs) of specifically meaningful peaks or characteristic components \citep{Luck2005}.
-The two most common methods are hand selecting peaks or integrating the area under the curve over a pre-set time-window, and these methods have remained largely unchanged over the past fifty years, see \cite{Luck2012}.
+Analyses of ERP data often focus on identifying specifically meaningful peaks, or characteristic components, and computing their latency (time when the peak or dip occurs) and/or amplitude (magnitude of the peak) \citep{Luck2005}.
+The two most common methods are hand selecting peaks or integrating the area under the curve over a pre-set time-window, and these methods have remained largely unchanged over the past fifty years \citep{Luck2012}.
 In recent years, some alternative approaches have been proposed for detecting ERPs in single subjects, such as those based on the studentized continuous wavelet transformation technique, see for example \cite{Kalli} for discussion and a comparison of these techniques.
 However, these methods are typically designed to detect whether or not an ERP component is present, either for the development of brain-computer interface devices or for assessment of clinical characteristics, such as the person’s state of consciousness.
-This research therefore differs from the goal of our work, which is to provide reliable estimations of ERP curve features, including the latency and amplitude, at the single subject level.
-In statistics, there has been a limited literature to analyze ERP data; a notable exception is \cite{hasenstab2015identifying} where a moving average-based meta-preprocessing procedure was proposed to increase the signal-to-noise ratio, for the identification of longitudinal trends, and also adopted by \cite{hasenstab2017multi}.
+This research therefore differs from the goal of our work, which is the estimation of stationary points of ERP curves at the subject level.
+In statistics, there is limited literature on ERP data; a notable exception is the moving average-based meta-preprocessing procedure of \cite{hasenstab2015identifying,hasenstab2017multi}, to increase signal-to-noise ratio.
 Our focus is instead on detecting stationary points under noisy ERP data.